aitgon/vtam_benchmark/README.md

 ---
 title: VTAM, Benchmark
-author: Emese Meglecz, Aitor González
+author: Emese Meglécz, Aitor González
-date: Oct 12, 2022
+date: Jan 15, 2023
 ---

 This is the code to reproduce the benchmark analysis of metabarcoding software presented here: TODO

 # Quick start

+## Install dependencies

 Download this repository